ZeldaQuest/odin-landing-page/README.md

 # odin-landing-page
-Creating a website fro, scratch based on a provided design and specs.
+Creating a website from scratch based on a provided design and specs.